-With Ran, legendary director Akira Kurosawa reimagines Shakespeare’s King Lear as a singular historical epic set in sixteenth-century Japan.
-Majestic in scope, the film is Kurosawa’s late-life masterpiece, a profound examination of the folly of war and the crumbling of one family under the weight of betrayal, greed, and the insatiable thirst for power. —The Criterion Collection
+A reimagining of Shakespeare’s King Lear as a historical epic set in sixteenth century Japan.
+When a Lord abdicates to his three sons, two turn against him.
+An examination of the folly of war and the crumbling of a family under the weight of betrayal, greed and power.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 10 - While a lesser director would have slaved over the text in an attempt to perfectly capture the essence of Shakespeare's written word, Kurosawa knew that one of the Bard of Avon's major strengths was the relatability and plasticity of his oeuvre to any period or man.
 Mixing in Japanese legend and a generous helping of his own afflictions, he crafted a "King Lear" worthy of the name, standing on its own two feet.

 A film divided in 2 halves, heaven and hell, each ending with some of the most hellish moments captured by film.
 If the waterfall scene in Seven Samurai was dreamlike, then the siege sequence in Ran is a nightmare given flesh.
 The shift that Hidetora goes through is the very same that Kurosawa seems to have gone through as the humanism of the 50s has morphed into this film's nihilism.